Mael-Guiraud/NiryoChess/readme.md

 ```

 ### How It Works ⚡♟️🤖
+- **The game starts with the robotic arm in the standby position.** The player choose a difficulty level and side.
-- **Stockfish (White) executes moves autonomously.** The robotic arm physically manipulates the chess pieces according to the computed strategy.
+- **Stockfish executes moves autonomously.** The robotic arm physically manipulates the chess pieces according to the computed strategy.
-- **The human player (Black) interacts via the graphical interface.** Use the mouse to select and move pieces.
+- **The human player interacts via the graphical interface.** Use the mouse to select and move pieces.

 ### Controls 🖱️🔚🎮
 - **To exit the game**, either close the window or terminate execution using `Ctrl + C` in the terminal.